IAmShawn98/gtm-quickshare/README.md

 [preview]: https://github.com/IAmShawn98/gtm-quickshare/blob/master/assets/home/images/readme/documentation-explanation/appPreview.gif?raw=true "Logo Title Text 2"

+### ATTENTION: At this time we are upgrading our view engine, you may experience slow downs or crashes during this migration process.

 ### Introduction
-<p>GTM QuickShare is an internal file repository built to house your teams Excel Macros, Workbooks, user guides, documentation, and any piece of software that needs constant attention.
-The days of repetitively sending group emails to your colleagues about minor updates to your tax software are over.
-The QuickShare repository makes accessing files as easy as clicking a download link.
+<p>GTM QuickShare is an open source file repository that specializes in maintaining tax software.
+Have over a dozen workbooks containing Excel Macros or versioned software?
+We provide the storage and space you need to host, seperate, and maintain your data so you don't loose anything.
+Sick of having to manually provide your software to clients with every single update you make?
+Easily connect all of your clients directly to the cloud!
 We keep all of your files categorized and organized, synchronously!</p>

 ### Disclaimer
 *<p>GTM QuickShare is an open-source file repository created for comapnywide internal use ONLY.
 We currently do not plan to support realtime database requests outside of the official storage slots that house our files.
 We do not hold any sensitive data and backup our files regularly.
 Created by Shawn Luther for Global Tax Management.</p>*